dataArtisans/flink-training-web/lessons/keyed-streams.md

 ![keyBy and network shuffle]({{site.images}}/keyBy.png)

-In the example above, the key has been specified by its name, "startCell".
+In the example above, the key has been specified by a field name, "startCell".
 This style of key selection has the drawback that the compiler is unable to infer the type of the field being used for keying, and so Flink will pass around the key values as Tuples, which can be awkward.
 It is generally preferable to use a properly typed KeySelector, e.g.,

 {% java %}
 rides